invinst/chicago-police-data/README.md

 ### Unit History

-This file tracks the unit assignments of Chicago Police officers over time.
+This dataset tracks the unit assignments of Chicago Police officers over time.
 The data includes entries dating back to the 1940s, though more recent data appears to be more reliable.
 Each row includes an officer’s name and date of appointment, plus the units they are leaving and joining.
 A list of unit numbers and their respective names can be found here.

 ### Matching Officers